Aaron Labaree - GlobalPost

 Ari holds a Ph.D. from Columbia University, a J.D. from Harvard Law School, and a B.A. from Harvard College.
 His scholarly interests lie at the intersection of law, society, and internet technology, with particular focus on hate and harassment online, privacy, and the LGBT community.
 Ari writes regular posts on legal issues facing LGBT persons.

-Bobby Hankinson is a Brooklyn-based writer, creative and stand-up comedian.
+Bobby Hankinson is a Brooklyn-based writer and comedian.
 He is passionate about pop culture, comic books, classic cocktails and drag queens that sing live.
-His work has also appeared in the Boston Globe, Houston Chronicle and Brokelyn.com.
+His work has also appeared in the Boston Globe, Houston Chronicle, Gothamist, VICE and Brokelyn.com.

 Charles Pulliam-Moore is journalist based in the Washington, D.C. and graduate of The George Washington University, where he majored journalism and LGBT studies.
 Charles's radio work has aired on NPR's Morning Edition, All Things Considered, and WAMU 88.5's Metro Connection.